leon4rd/test/README.md

-## How can you tell a vampire has a cold?
-They start coffin.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.